Hydralazine is used to control high blood pressure.

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer's leaflet will give you more information about hydralazine and a full list of the side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about hydralazine and will provide you with a full list of the side-effects which you could experience from taking the tablets.

 - Take hydralazine exactly as your doctor tells you to.
-It is usual to take one tablet twice daily.
-Try to take your doses at similar times of day each day, as this will help you to remember to take them.
-There are two strengths of hydralazine tablet - it is usual to take the 25 mg strength tablet to begin with, but this may then be increased to the higher 50 mg strength.
+It is usual to take one tablet twice a day.
+Try to take your doses at similar times of day each day, as this will help you to remember to take them regularly.
+There are two strengths of hydralazine tablet - it is usual to take the 25 mg strength tablet to begin with, but this may later be increased to the higher 50 mg strength tablet.
 Increasing your dose gradually allows your doctor to make sure that you have the dose that best helps your condition, but also keeps unwanted side-effects to a minimum.

-- Swallow the tablets whole with a drink of water.
-It is not important whether you take your dose before or after food.
+- Swallow the tablet whole with a drink of water.
+You can take hydralazine either with or without food.

-- If you forget to take a dose, take it as soon as you remember unless your next dose is due.
+- If you forget to take a dose at your usual time, take it as soon as you remember unless your next dose is due.
 If your next dose is due, then take the dose which is due but leave out the forgotten one.
 Do not take two doses together to make up for a missed dose.

 Getting the most from your treatment

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
-You will need to have regular blood pressure measurements and also some blood tests from time to time.
+You will need to have regular blood pressure measurements, and also some blood and urine tests from time to time.

 - Your doctor will advise you on what lifestyle changes you can make to help your condition.
-These may include losing weight if you are overweight, taking regular physical activity, eating a healthy diet, stopping smoking, and reducing the amount of salt in your meals and caffeine in your drinks.
+These could include losing weight if you are overweight, taking regular physical activity, eating a healthy diet, cutting back on the amount of alcohol you drink, stopping smoking, and reducing the amount of salt in your meals and caffeine in your drinks.
 It is important that you follow any advice you are given.

 - If you buy any medicines, check with a pharmacist that they are suitable for you to take.
-This is because some medicines (particularly some anti-inflammatory painkillers) interfere with hydralazine.
+This is because some medicines (particularly some anti-inflammatory painkillers) can interfere with the way hydralazine works.

 - Treatment with hydralazine is usually long-term unless you experience an adverse effect.
-Continue to take the tablets unless you are advised otherwise.
+Continue to take the tablets unless you are advised otherwise by your doctor.